US seeks to expel Russian mercenaries from Sudan, Libya

 U.N. experts said Wagner mercenaries were deployed Libya since 2018, helping Hifter’s forces in their fight against Islamist militants in eastern Libya.
 The group was also involved in his failed offensive on Tripoli in April 2019.

 The U.S. Africa Command, AFRICOM, estimated that some 2,000 Wagner mercenaries were in Libya between July-September 2020, before a cease-fire.
-The mercenaries were equipped with armored vehicles, air defense systems, fighter aircraft, and other equipment, which were supplied by Russia, according to the AFRICOM assessment.
-The report also said the Wagner group appeared to be receiving money from the UAE, a main foreign backer of Hifter.
+The mercenaries were equipped with armored vehicles, air defense systems, fighter aircraft and other equipment supplied by Russia, according to AFRICOM.
+The report also said Wagner appeared to be receiving money from the UAE, a main foreign backer of Hifter.

 Since the 2020 cease-fire, Wagner’s activities have centered around oil facilities in central Libya, and they have continued providing military training to Hifter forces, Libyan officials said.
 It is not clear how many Wagner mercenaries are still in Libya.

-Hifter did not offer any commitments, but asked for assurances that Turkey and the Libyan militias it backed in western Libya will not initiate an attack on his forces in the coastal city of Sirte and other areas in central Libya.
+Hifter did not offer any commitments, but asked for assurances that Turkey and the Libyan militias it backed in western Libya will not attack his forces in the coastal city of Sirte and other areas in central Libya.

 Egypt, which has close ties with Hifter, has demanded that Wagner not be stationed close to its borders.